2012 Supercheap Auto Bathurst 1000: Qualifying

 As the session began to wind down to a close, drivers started producing lap times that were increasingly competitive.
 Jonathon Webb, Bright, Rick Kelly and James Courtney had all looked to secure places in the Top 10 Shootout, but were all pushed out in the dying minutes.
 After forty minutes, Whincup had set the fastest time, ahead of Fabian Coulthard, who had produced a late flying lap to secure second.
 Mark Winterbottom edged out teammate Davison for third place, ahead of Craig Lowndes, Shane van Gisbergen, and Tim Slade.
 Despite his early accident, Tander recovered to eighth, having run as high as third before the final push for lap times.
 Steve Owen and David Reynolds both qualified in the top ten, though Reynolds was forced to wait anxiously as several other drivers – including Lee Holdsworth and Webb – still had enough time to record one final flying lap, though neither were able to surpass his time.

 Webb ultimately missed the cut-off by seven hundredths of a second, leaving him eleventh alongside Bright, with Kelly and Courtney filling out the seventh row of the grid behind them.
 Holdsworth's final lap left him fifteenth, alongside early pace-setter Caruso.
 Teammates Moffat and Steven Johnson took sixteenth and seventeenth, alongside Todd Kelly in the second Jack Daniels' Racing car, in what would be his final appearance in a Holden, having injured his shoulder in a training accident that would force him to miss the final four races of the 2012 season, while his team would switch to fielding Nissan Altimas in 2013.

 Michael Patrizi qualified twentieth alongside Kelly, while Dean Fiore and David Wall out-qualified 2011 pole-sitter Greg Murphy in his second race back from a recurring back injury.
 Tony D'Alberto qualified twenty-fourth in the slowest of the Ford Falcons, ahead of Russell Ingall in twenty-fifth and Jack Perkins in twenty-sixth, Perkins having qualified the Garry Rogers-prepared Fujitsu Commodore in the place of regular driver Alexandre Prémat.
-Taz Douglas and Karl Reindler completed the last full row of the grid, leaving Cameron Waters and Jesse Dixon in twenty-ninth and last place, two-point-seven seconds adrift of Whincup's time.
+Taz Douglas and Karl Reindler completed the last full row of the grid, leaving Cam Waters and Jesse Dixon in twenty-ninth and last place, two-point-seven seconds adrift of Whincup's time.